OfficeDev/teams-toolkit-samples/hello-world-tab-without-sso/README.md

     }
     ```

-    This step aims to add a new section to manifest of Teams App for local debug which contains the info of Azure AD app for Single Sign On when local debug or provision.
+    This is to associate the Azure Active Directory app registration with Teams app manifest.

     *Note: You need to add comma at the end of last line*